Explore Ireland

 Address: Dame Street Dublin

-Dublin Castle was founded in 1204 by order of King John, who wanted a fortress constructed for the administration of the city.
+Dublin Castle is at the very heart of the historic city.
+It was founded in 1204 by order of King John, who wanted a fortress constructed for the administration of the city.
 It has been added to and rebuilt many times so that all that remains of the original structure is the Norman Tower.
-By the early 17th century the castle was fully developed with Law Courts, meetings of Parliament, the residence of the viceroy and a council chamber.
+By the early 17th century, the castle was fully developed with Law Courts, meetings of Parliament, the residence of the viceroy and a council chamber.
 The magnificent, gilded State Apartments were added in the 18th century and are still used for state occasions today.

-Admission: Free Tuesday to Saturday 10am to 5pm, and Sunday 2pm to 5pm
+Admission: Free Tuesday to Saturday 10am-5pm, and Sunday 1pm-5pm.
+Closed Mondays.

-The National Museum is the place to see the treasures of ancient Ireland - it is a policy to gather all important artefacts in this one museum.
-Included in this selection is jewellery dating back to the 8th century BC and medieval antiquities such as the Tara Brooch and the Ardagh Chalice.
+The Natural History Museum is particularly good for kids, but the most popular and impressive is the Archaeology Museum, where many of the treasures of ancient Ireland can be found.
+Included in this museum is jewellery dating back to the 8th century BC and medieval antiquities such as the Tara Brooch and the Ardagh Chalice.
 Also housed here is the 12th-century Cross of Cong, an ornate reliquary of wood, bronze and silver, said to contain a fragment of the True Cross.
-The museum showcases important exhibitions on Irish history including Prehistoric Ireland, Viking Ireland and The Road to Independence (1900-1921).
+The museum showcases important exhibitions on Irish history, including Prehistoric Ireland, Viking Ireland and The Road to Independence (1900-1921).
+There are also sections on Ancient Egypt and Life and Death in the Roman World.
+This is a truly world-class museum, which brings ancient Irish history to life.

 Guinness Storehouse